-Growing up in Long Island NY was and is a fast paced society.
-Debra, her older brother Dennis and her younger sister Teri, agree that Long Island was a fun place to grow up!
-Mom (AKA Blossom) was a “stay at home mom” and did a wonderful job bringing up us three kids.
+Growing up in Long Island, New York, Owner, Debra, is well-accustomed to a fast-paced society.
+Debra, her older brother Dennis and her younger sister Teri, all agree that Long Island was a fun place to grow up!
+Mom (AKA Blossom) was a “stay at home mom” and did a wonderful job bringing up three kids.

-Due to that “Ozzie and Harriet” type scenario…we were really lucky having our mom at home.
-A fun day out to see Dad, we would get all decked out and go the gas station.
-Now, visualize this.
-In those days, a full service gas station was quite competitive.
-Believe it or not, Dennis and I would wash the cars front and back windows.
-Teri was little at that time.
-We would stand to the side of each vehicle with our goofy looking grins.
+Due to that “Ozzie and Harriet” type scenario, Debra believes that she and her siblings were really lucky having their mom at home.
+A fun day out to see Dad, meant getting all decked out to go to the gas station.
+Now, visualize this… In those days, a full service gas station was quite competitive.
+Believe it or not, Dennis and Debra would actually wash the cars front and back windows themselves.
+Teri was too little at the time.
+The siblings stood to the side of each vehicle with their goofy looking grins!

-After our family moved to Florida (with the exception of Dennis, who was of age and stayed in NY) Debra began to create jewelry from feathers and wire.
+After Debra’s family moved to Florida, with the exception of Dennis, who was of age and stayed in NY, Debra began to create jewelry from feathers and wire.
 As a young teen, Debra supplied multiple stores with her creations.

-All of a sudden feather jewelry was seen in Gayfers, Maas Bros and Burdines.
-She thought she was so totally unique and no one else in the entire universe had ever created these items.
+All of a sudden feather jewelry was seen in Gayfers, Maas Bros and Burdines department stores.
+Debra thought she was so totally unique and no one else in the entire universe had ever created these items.
 Hence her creativity was a bit stifled.
-In the mid 80’s and early 90’s Debra’s fascination with the clay really evolved.
-Her training at Crealdi in Winter Park, Winter Park Jewelry Fabrication and UCF helped Debra evolve into the artisan she is today.
+In the mid 80’s and early 90’s Debra’s fascination with clay really evolved.
+Her training at Crealdi in Winter Park, Winter Park Jewelry Fabrication and UCF, helped Debra evolve into the artisan she is today.

-Her happiness transformed the clay, along with the human element.
-Debra created clay butterflies smiling, the banana man in his chariot plus many clay sculptures including wheel thrown vases.
-Turquoise and different cabochons were pressed in the clay, while it was wet.
-They were then glued in after the glaze firing.
+Debra’s happiness transformed the clay, along with the human element.
+Debra created clay butterflies smiling, the banana man in his chariot plus many clay sculptures including wheel-thrown vases.
+Turquoise and different cabochons were pressed in to the clay, while it was still wet.
+They were then glued in after glaze firing.

-Her husband mentioned that “At some point you might need to make the choice between working with the clay or jewelry.”
+Her husband mentioned that, “At some point you might need to make the choice between working with clay or jewelry.”
 Once again, he was right.
-Lots of years of classes, work shops and tons of fabrication evolved a wonderful transition regarding a love for metal and stones.
+Many years of classes, work shops and tons of fabrication evolved into a wonderful transition regarding a love for metal and stones.

-Debra’s clay expertise was a real asset and now she transforms wax models into mini sculptures casted in silver and gold.
-She works diligently doing jewelry repairs, custom orders and increasing her inventory at her North Tampa studio.
+Debra’s clay expertise is now a real asset, and today she transforms wax models into mini sculptures caste in silver and gold.
+She works diligently on jewelry repairs and custom orders, while increasing inventory in her North Tampa studio.

-First and foremost, Debra firmly believes it’s important to be the best friend to her wonderful husband.
-As a proud mother of her only son Chad, and a grandmother of five adorable grand children, Debra still finds time for jewelry fabrication!
+First and foremost, Debra firmly believes it’s important to be the best friend that she can be to her wonderful husband.
+As a proud mother of only son Chad, and a grandmother of five, Debra still finds time for jewelry fabrication!